 It was wonderful celebrating our wedding anniversary in Hawaii as it felt like a marriage between the island and city life.
 Ours is like that, two worlds as one.
 Ours is a blend of the modern and traditional, science and the arts, a balance of dependency and independence, of youthfulness and adulthood.
 In the luau dinner on our first night in Hawaii, the host asked all couples to stand and dance, and just feel each other’s breathing.
 He said that is the meaning of aloha – the oneness of energy, of life.
 To me this means love.

 If you too want to experience the warm hospitality and grace as we did, say “Aloha” in Hawaii.

-What is your Hawaii dream/experience?
+What’s your Hawaii dream?
 Share your thoughts on our Comments Area.